Chukwu3meka/Chukwu3meka/README.md

 I’m a Software Developer with expertise in building high-quality Native and Full stack Web applications using JavaScript and Typescript.
 With proven track record of both freelance and full-time work, I’m an excellent addition to any team thanks to my contribution to open-source.

 My mentor <b>[Marcus Eagan](https://github.com/MarcusSorealheis)</b> who introduced me to Open source contribution recently told me about <b>[Zig Programming Language](https://github.com/ziglang)</b>, and I am currently exploring it due to its compelling features that prioritize safety, performance, and simplicity.
-Although I have a <b>Bachelor's degree in Computer Science 🎓</b>.
-I recognize the importance of continuous learning in the field of technology that's always evolving.
-To stay current and provide efficient and dependable solutions for modern-day problems.

-Feel free to connect with 📫 me on [LinkedIN](https://www.linkedin.com/in/chukwu3meka/), [Twitter](https://www.twitter.com/chukwu3meka), [Medium](https://Chukwu3meka.medium.com/) or visit my [Portfolio](https://chukwuemeka.vercel.app/) for more information.

 ### Preferred Tools